Contemporary menstrual studies

 How it works

 The course is structured like a university course.
-There are two semesters of 12 weeks each, with a two-week break in the middle of each, and a three month gap between the two semesters.
-During term-time, there will be a lecture every two weeks, and a seminar in the intervening week.
+There are two semesters of 12 weeks each, with a two week-long breaks in each (situated around significant national holidays), and a three month gap between the two semesters.
+During term-time, there is a lecture every two weeks, and a seminar in the intervening week.